 About the Editors

-Catherine Panter-Brick is Professor of Anthropology, Health, and Global Affairs at Yale University.
+Catherine Painter-Brick is Professor of Anthropology, Health, and Global Affairs at Yale University.

 Rima Salah, formerly the Deputy Executive Director of UNICEF, is Assistant Clinical Professor at the Yale Child Study Center.